CasualPM28/PokemonShowdownRL-RowanUniversity/README.md

 [Fill out more description about what this project is, what pokemon is a little, how the battles work, etc)

 ## Instructions for Running Model/Agent
 The first step to run this program is to setup a local Pokemon Showdown server.
-If using the one attached in the repo, skip to step end of step 2 and run ```node pokemon-showdown start --no-security```.
+If using the one attached in the repo, skip to step end of step 2 and run: ```node pokemon-showdown start --no-security```.
 To do so, follow below:

 1.)
 Install the latest version of [Node.js](https://nodejs.org/en/)